piku0806/Databricks-pipeline-for-Apparel-Data/README.md

   - `02D_silver.py` - Silver layer: Store dimension with SCD Type 2
   - `03_gold.py` - Gold layer: Business-ready aggregations and analytics

-  **Note:** Each file contains tasks with requirements and a "Solution Is Below" section for reference.

 ### `final_code/` folder - Reference materials

 - `final_dlt.py` - Complete solution for the entire pipeline when you need a full reference

-**Learning Tip:** Each task file (`dlt/0*.py`) includes solution code in a "Solution Is Below" section.
-Try solving tasks yourself first, then check the solution if needed!

 ### Documentation